 Protect Your Pet

 In addition to keeping a collar with identification tags on your pet at all times, microchipping is an effective form of permanent identification.
 It can be used in any kind of animal at any age and will last an animal's lifetime.
-DCHS offers monthly microchipping clinics and daily walk-in services during all open hours.
-All cats and dogs adopted from DCHS are microchipped prior to going home with their new families.
+DCHS offers daily walk-in microchipping services during all open hours.